Haines family murders: Murders, police response, and investigation

+Investigation

-The law enforcement investigation began around 2:40 a.m. on May 12, 2007.
+The law enforcement investigation began around 2:40 a.m.
 The victims were declared dead shortly after 5 a.m. by deputy county coroners, and autopsies were performed two days later.
 The day after the murders, bloodhounds tracked "a strong scent of fear" along a path that led down the hill to PA Route 501 and north to an ice cream/fast food restaurant, where the trail vanished.
 Police presumed the perpetrator had a vehicle waiting and used it to escape.
 Upon Kreider's arrest, all information associated with the bloodhounds was dismissed, as it did not match law enforcement's new theory.
 The police explanation was that "the dogs made a mistake".

-Arrest, trial, and aftermath

-After a month of intense national and regional media coverage and speculation, including tracking by bloodhounds and an intensive search by Pennsylvania State Police cadets, Kreider was arrested on June 16, 2007.
-Kreider's father, Timothy Scot Kreider, informed authorities that his son had confessed to the killings two days earlier.
-Kreider pled guilty to three counts of first degree murder and was sentenced to three consecutive life sentences without parole on June 17, 2008.
-His age at the time of the crime prevented him from being sentenced to death due to a U.S. Supreme Court ruling, Roper v.
-Simmons (2005).
-Pennsylvania Court of Common Pleas Judge David Ashworth denied Kreider's post-sentence challenge to his consecutive sentences, and the Pennsylvania Superior Court affirmed Ashworth's denial.
-On December 8, 2009, Kreider filed a petition under Pennsylvania's Post-Conviction Collateral Relief Act, which Judge Ashworth denied on June 15, 2010.
-An appeal to Pennsylvania Superior Court was later discontinued by Kreider.
+Kreider, along with other 150 Manheim Township High School students, was questioned a day after the killings.
+During the questioning, Kreider claimed to be best friends with Kevin and pointed out to authorities three students that allegedly picked on Kevin.
+On Monday May 14, during a public briefing, police chief Neil Harkins stated that the residents "should be concerned", and that there is "a killer out there in the community".
+He also advised residents to lock their doors.
+During the investigation, which was mainly led by the FBI, the entire neighborhood of Blossom Hill, where the Haines home was located, was "combed" over multiple times in search for any physical evidence.
+The authorities also went door-to-door to question the Haines' neighbours, and also searched the yards of nearby homes.

+The nature of the crime itself was baffling enough for law enforcement; a multiple murder in a quiet and essentially crimeless neighbourhood, with no signs of forced entry or sexual assault.
+It was also revealed that nothing was taken from the home.
+On May 30, law enforcement concluded their final sweep of the Blossom Hill neighbourhood, and subsequently turned the Haines home over to the surviving members of the family.
+Around this time, the Lancaster County-Crime Stoppers established a hotline through which callers can give tips or information which could lead to a potential arrest of a killer or killers, with the reward posted at $1,000.